-- Define your buyer’s process via your sales process
+- Define your buyer’s journey via your sales process

-The foundation to any effective Sales Playbook is a custom Sales Process.
-If the sales process is the foundation, the content is the structure.
+The foundation of any effective Sales Playbook is a custom Sales Process.
+If the sales process is the foundation, the remainder of the content is the structure.
 You can’t have one without the other.
-The content is sales collateral aimed at the customer.
-But more importantly.
-The content is also comprised of sales tools with sales as the audience.

 Identifying when to use a Sales Playbook is the easy part.
 You can use events such as:

 - New Field Initiative: This could be a new market opportunity.
 You may have introduced a new sales channel.
 Or maybe an acquisition of a new company.
 The important thing is that you recognize a change in your selling behavior.

 - New Product Launch: This is self-explanatory.
 If you are selling to a new buyer, this is a perfect time to introduce a playbook.
 Remember a playbook is just a plan on how to execute on a buyer and sales process.
 Many sales organizations have a Sales Playbook for each of their main product lines.

 - New Sales Process: Many sales organizations are recognizing the merits of implementing a custom sales process.
 By doing this, they are ridding themselves of the “canned” sales processes of the early 2000s.
 Again, this is a perfect time to put a new tool in the sales team’s bag.
 A Sales Playbook will drive adoption of the new process.

 - New Hires: A playbook doesn’t need to be a broad-brushed tool for the entire org.
 It can be a tool for a specific product, buyer persona, or rep type.
 A playbook specific to a new hire will dramatically improve their ramp time, enabling them to drive revenue more quickly.
 This is a great audience to launch a playbook with since adoption will be high.

 Why Do I Need a Sales Playbook?